Abheeshta-P/Js-practice/README.md

 - When user hovers on image the image and its alt text will be displayed in main div and on mouse out it regains the previous state
 - Tech stack : HTML,CSS,JS

+## 2. Refresh magic
+### Features
+- Change the photo in box every time you refresh
+- It consists of array of images from which images are drawn at random
+- Tech stack : HTML,CSS,JS